doehm/survivoR/README.md

 change.

 ## Challenge description

-*Note: This data frame is going through a massive revamp.
-Stay tuned.*

 This data set contains the name, description, and descriptive features for each challenge where it is known.
 Challenges can go by different